brownhounds/wc-micro/ROADMAP.md

 -   [x] Make it supper hot - pre benchmarking 🔥🔥🔥🔥🔥🔥🔥 - It does not brake a sweat 😓 🎉
 -   [x] Props Cache causing performance issues, kicking in Long Running Tasks periodically - cache removed ✅
 -   [x] Proxy Nesting!!
 Probably Fixed 👀

-## HOT

--   [] Make sure there is no issues with a cleanup, something maybe kicking of when shrinking the list of components (perf repo)
+-   [x] Make sure there is no issues with a cleanup, something maybe kicking of when shrinking the list of components (perf repo) - User Error ✅

+## Phase 2 - Testing

+-   [x] Testing Framework - Vitest

+## Chores

+-   [] Update perf repo, make sure using onDispose to cancel animation frames

 ## CURRENT

--   [] Testing Framework - Vitest

-## Phase 2 - Testing

 -   [] Concept of screen
 -   [] Shadow DOM Piercing